DovetailSoftware/sdk-docs/readme.md

 1. Clone this repo - a local copy of this repo is necessary to build the documentation.

 1. Install DocFX - To use DocFX as a command-line tool, it must be installed.
 DocFX ships as a chocolatey package.
 Install docfx through [Chocolatey](https://chocolatey.org/install) by calling `choco install docfx -y`.

+1. Update the documentation - make the necessary changes to the html and markdown pages.
+Move the previous release notes from `whatsnew.md' to `version-history.md`, then add the new notes for the new release in  `whatsnew.md'.
+Check and update the copyright in the "_appFooter" key in `docfx.json` if the year is different than the previous release.

 1. Build the website - from the working directory of your local copy of this repo, run the following command: